Why Choose Us?

 This is our inclusive service, which provides for the following:

 - Marketing of the property (on Rightmove.com and our social media sites).

 - Advising the landlord of their legal obligations when letting property.

-- Arranging where required all relevant safety checks/risk assessments, installation of smoke detector system as per recent legislation.
+- Arranging where required all relevant safety checks/risk assessments, installation of smoke detector system as per legislation.

 - Carrying out accompanied viewings.

 - Vetting of a prospective tenant.